Do you love Hot Springs? Which of these have you been to?

 - Don’t forget to follow the leave-no-trace principles.
 Or better yet, leave it better than you found it and pick up any litter you see.

 - Some hot springs are clothing optional.
-If this is a problem for you, remember to look up details for each spot before you go.
+If this is a problem, remember to look up details for each spot before you go.

 - Test the water before jumping in.
 Some hot springs are scalding hot, while others are lukewarm.

 - Depending on how hot the water is, it’s not good for you to soak for more than 10-15 minutes at a time or it can cause severe heat-related illnesses.
-Take lots of breaks and make sure you’re drinking enough water to stay hydrated.
+Take lots of breaks and drink enough water to stay hydrated.

 - Some hot springs may have brain-eating bacteria.
-They enter through the nose, so we make sure we keep our heads above water.
+They enter through the nose, so we keep our heads above water.

 - Come at sunrise or sunset for the best light for photographs and fewer crowds.

 What to Pack

-- Swimsuit – This reversible one is my current fave since I’m always trying to maximize my options while still packing light.
+- Swimsuit – This reversible one is my current fave since I always try to maximize my options while still packing light.

 - Towels – I always travel with these travel towels.
 Sometimes they have limited editions, and I have the Yosemite one.